mimran1980/rusteron_gsr/rusteron-archive/README.md

 ## Overview

 The **rusteron-archive** module is intended to help Rust developers leverage Aeron's archive functionalities, including the recording and replaying of messages.
-However, this module is currently in an early stage and has not been thoroughly tested.

-> **Important**: The module is in an early stage and might undergo changes.
-Ensure that you test thoroughly when incorporating it in production-grade systems.

 ## Installation